Jesus Loved Children

 a result, the popular images of Jesus we most often see in Europe and North

-picture is of a window at the Bethany
+A window at the Bethany English Lutheran Church

 A few hundred years after the resurrection, the centralized organization of the